Contact Us

 How does Botulinum Toxin work?

-Botulinum Toxin is a neurotoxin.
-This means that it directly acts on nerves.
+People often wonder what is botox made of?
+Botulinum toxin is a neurotoxin.
+This means that botox blocks nerve signals.
 Specifically, the toxin blocks the connection between motor nerves and muscles.
-The neve is unable to communicate with the muscle, and the muscle stops working.
-The result is relaxation of the muscle through partial paralysis.
+The nerve is unable to communicate with the muscle, and the muscle stops working.
+The result of botox cosmetic treatment is relaxation of the muscle through partial paralysis.
 It is only temporary and the nerve function will return after about a few months as these connections heal themselves.

 What is the purpose of Botulinum Toxin?